The Conservatory, originally know as the Community Conservatory of

 The community responded very well to the quality of our instruction and the professionalism of our faculty, and soon the number of students began to increase steadily.
 This led to a need for larger accommodations.
 As a result, in 1993 The Conservatory moved to converted mansion on Court Street in downtown Doylestown, and again to the familiar Swamp Road barn in 2005.

-Continued success required The Conservatory to have to move again.
-In August 2013, we moved to our current location at 4059 Skyron Drive in Doylestown.
-The building, which houses twenty-two music studios, an art studio, large ensemble room and a 100+ seat performance hall enables The Conservatory to provide instruction to nearly 500 students each week.
+Continued success required The Conservatory to move again in August 2013, to our current location at 4059 Skyron Drive in Doylestown.
+The building, which houses twenty-two music studios, 2 large ensemble rooms and a 100+ seat performance hall enables The Conservatory to provide instruction to nearly 400 students each week.